agx/libcmatrix/README.md

 ---

-libcmatrix is a [Matrix][matrix] client library written in GObjectified C library.

-You could use the library if you are writing a matrix client in C.
+You can use the library if you are writing a matrix client in C.

 libcmatrix requires GObject and Gio, and the library assumes that a glib main event loop is running (All GTK apps have one)

 libcmatrix handles all E2EE transparently.
-The messages/events are not stored and the client should store them for chat history, which may change in the future.
+Handled messages/events are stored in a local database.

 ## Dependencies
-   - glib >= 2.66
+   - glib >= 2.70
-   - gio >= 2.66
+   - gio >= 2.70
    - libsoup-3
    - ligbcrypt
    - libolm3